 There are many mentholated shave creams and soaps available.
 Here is just a sampling (Amazon links are affiliate):

-The obvious, classic mentholated shave cream is Proraso Eucalyptus and Menthol in the green packaging.
+The obvious, classic shave cream with Menthol is Proraso Eucalyptus and Menthol in the green packaging.
 Low-cost, mildly cooling, and popular, I doubt if there is anyone reading this who has not at least heard of (if not used) Proraso Eucalyptus and Menthol or it’s near clone from C.O.
 Bigelow.

-Another mildly cooling (and inexpensive) mentholated shaving cream is Derby Cool.
+Another mildly cooling (and inexpensive) shaving cream with Menthol is Derby Cool.
 While not as well-known as Proraso it is also inexpensive and mildly cooling.
 Derby Ice Mint will provide a stronger cooling effect.

 Stepping it up the cooling effect a notch by using even more menthol, Stirling Soap offers a mentholated soap in a number of their products including Gin & Tonic On The Rocks, Orange Chill, and Margaritas in the Arctic.